TriPed-Robot/trip_kinematics/paper.md

 Finding an explicit solution for the inverse or forward kinematics is often not possible and has to be solved as a constrained optimization problem.
 Most of the established robotics modeling software’s are out of the box not possible to perform these calculations. #TODO citation needed (thesis on modular and analytic methods for solving kinematics and dynamics of series parallel hybrid robots (kumar) )

-TriP is a python package designed to close this gap using a modular modeling framework akin to the one proposed by #TODO cite appropriate paper.
+TriP is a python package designed to close this gap using a modular modeling framework akin to the one proposed by \cite{model_protoype}.
 It allows the modeling of arbitrary kinematic topologies and is capable of calculating their forward and inverse kinematics.
 It does so using a symbolic framework that makes it easy to implement custom case-dependent mathematical solvers.

 # Statement of need

-While a huge number of researchers use hybrid robots #TODO cite researchers (and robots?) most robotics frameworks only support kinematic calculations for open chains. #TODO cite such frameworks and say "frameworks such as..."
+While a huge number of researchers use hybrid seriell parallel systems such as \cite{PISLA}, \cite{verne} or \cite{berkley}
+most robotics frameworks only support kinematic calculations for open chains. #TODO cite such frameworks and say "frameworks such as..."
 This requires developers to either shoehorn their robots into such a framework # TODO cite example or are left to implement their kinematic calculations from scratch.